-2017 budget: Ag.
-SGF directs MDAs to begin procurement process - Nigeria Today
+2017 Budget: Ag.
+SGF Directs Mdas To Begin Procurement Process - Nigeria Today

 Some of the participants told the News Agency of Nigeria (NAN) that they expected the training to help them know their responsibilities as procurement officers.

-The post 2017 budget: Ag.
-SGF directs MDAs to begin procurement process appeared first on BusinessDay : News you can trust.
+The post 2017 Budget: Ag.
+SGF Directs Mdas To Begin Procurement Process appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share